cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 --- abstract

-This document describes a scalable variant of the MLS protocol.
+This document describes a variant of the MLS protocol with lightweight clients that are passive in the protocol and only send application messages and proposals.

+Passive clients are advantageous on resource constrained devices or can be used to bootstrap clients lazily.
+The reduced complexity, which also results in a smaller implementation, makes light clients attractive for many scenarios.

 --- middle

 # Introduction

+This draft defines passive clients for MLS and required modifications on the infrastructure and full MLS clients.

+As such the document is structured as follows

+* {{mls-groups-with-passive-clients}} gives an overview of the changes compared to {{!RFC9420}} and introduces terminology and concepts used throughout this document.
+* {{expandable-trees}} defines data structures used for passive clients.
+* {{active-members}} describes changes to {{!RFC9420}} compliant MLS clients.
+* {{deploying-light-mls}} describes requirements on the delivery service and discusses deployment considerations.
+* {{passive-clients}} details the operation of passive clients
+* {{security-considerations}} discuss security implications for passive clients and deployments that involve passive clients.

 This draft defines two modifications to the main MLS protocol in {{!RFC9420}}.

-First, it defines expandable paths in Section {{expandable-tree}} that allow retrieving and storing only the minimally required tree information to participate in an MLS group.
+First, it defines expandable paths in Section {{expandable-trees}} that allow retrieving and storing only the minimally required tree information to participate in an MLS group.
-An expandable tree can always be completed to a full MLS tree as described in Section {{committing-with-an-expandable-tree}}.
+An expandable tree can always be completed to a full MLS tree as described in Section {{committing-with-a-passive-client}}.

 Secondly, it defines receiver specific commits in Section {{receiver-specific-commits}}
 that reduce the data downloaded by clients for processing commits.